ArcticMC/Scenarios/descriptions.md

 ### Lavaless (L, not Comb.)
 > In the world, lava will not exist, and will be replaced, by the air blocks.
 The obsidian will generate in veins.

+### Lawless Meetup (L)
+> The rules of Meet-up have been more relaxed, you are permitted to do anything, besides cross teaming and breaking any server rules.

 ### Lootcrates (L)
 > Every 10 minutes players are given out chests.
 You will gain a reward from them.
 They are either Tier 1 (Wooden Chest) or Tier 2 (Ender Chest).